 This track came onto my MP3 player via random yesterday.
 I’d just parked up in a lonely and remote car port on the edge of this ancient Roman spa town, Bath – a cold morning with mist hanging in the air like veils of eerie atmosphere.
 Perfect setting for an awesome track.
 This is electro from 1979!
 Blissfully dystopian lyrics.
 The last machine intelligence – alive and alone.
 So if you’re into post-apocalyptic gaming or fiction, I’d highly recommend this as mood music.

 Video: Gary Numan morphing through 30 years of God-like electro punk.

 Mr Fewzebrank has compiled photo imagery of Gary Numan into a morph-montage of his various faces since Tubeway Army days and on.
 There is one major omission, which is from Numan’s “I Assassin” and “Dance” period – very 1930’s noir image with music that was a very eclectic fusion of jazz, electro and his distinctive vocal style.
 Fewzebrank put it down to difficulty bringing the hat into the sequence, so I’ve included it below.

 “I Assassin” period – one of my favourite albums by Numan

 I was digging through my old vinyl collection and discovered this gem that I’d not listened to for an age.
-Gary Numan had a massive influence on my young (8 year old) brain and my early imagination with lyrics about rape machines and electric friends – cold liquid love and dystopian themes within a strange “Cyberpunk” future.
+Gary Numan had a massive influence on my young (8 year old) brain and my early imagination with lyrics about machines growing people and electric friends – cold liquid love and dystopian themes within a strange “Cyberpunk” future.
 I’d say Gary Numan may have set the launch pad for the writing I’d eventually come to produce as an adult.

 The 7 ” was released in 1987.
 Here’s some pics of the product.
 Click image for full res version.